-The traditional definition of cheating is that one person in a committed relationship is physically involved with someone other than his/her spouse.
+The traditional definition of cheating is that one person in a committed relationship is sexually involved with someone other than his/her spouse.
 In recent years, cheating has been reclassified to include not only the physical affair but, also, the emotional affair.

 An emotional affair is defined as any infidelity that occurs through feeling or thought.
 With the technological development of cell phones and the internet, the definition of cheating has been expanded to include the traditional definition, plus the feelings and/or thoughts that comprise emotional infidelity.
 Cheating now includes having intimate correspondence with someone while on a cell phone, meeting someone over the Internet and maintaining a close, personal relationship with someone other than your spouse.The difference between a physical affair and an emotional affair.